bcrist/re4k/readme.md

 Block Clock: Each GLB ("Block") can independently configure the polarity of the dedicated clock inputs.

 #### BIE
-Block Input Enable: For ZE-family devices, inputs can be dynamically masked to reduce power consumption.
+Block Input Enable: For ZE-family devices, inputs can be dynamically masked to reduce dynamic power consumption.

 #### GOE
 Global Output Enable: Up to four signals which can come from specific input pins, or from the BIE shared PTs.